Gianni Versace: Fashion empire

+Versace's work was deeply influenced by art, from Gustav Klimt, Robert Delaunay and Alexander Calder to Andy Warhol and Jim Dine.
+He often collaborated with contemporary artists and used their works as motifs in his designs.
+For example, one of his collections featured dresses inspired by Warhol's portraits of Marilyn Monroe and James Dean.
+Versace also drew inspiration from Pablo Picasso and his appreciation for the artist extended beyond his fashion creations.
+He was an avid art collector and owned several works by Picasso.
+Following his death, 25 pieces from his personal Picasso collection were auctioned, showcasing his deep connection to the artist.

-In 1982, Versace expanded the business into jewelry and housewares, designing luxury furnishings, china and textiles for the home.
+In 1982, Versace expanded the business into jewellery and housewares, designing luxury furnishings, china and textiles for the home.
 He was unusual in retaining complete creative control over all aspects of his company.
-In 1984 and '85, he contributed a specially appointed Gianni Versace Edition to the Mark VII line of US luxury automaker Lincoln.
+In 1984 and '85, he contributed a specially appointed Gianni Versace Edition to the Mark VII line of American luxury automaker Lincoln.
 In 1989, the firm expanded into haute couture with the launch of Atelier Versace.
 Versace became known for employing celebrities in his marketing campaigns and seating them in the front rows of his fashion shows, the first to do so.
-He is also credited with inventing the supermodel vogue of the 1990s, by discovering and featuring major supermodels like Naomi Campbell, Christy Turlington and Linda Evangelista, all of whom he featured both on the runway and in advertisement campaigns.
+He is also credited with inventing the supermodel vogue of the 1990s, by discovering and featuring major supermodels such as Naomi Campbell, Christy Turlington and Linda Evangelista, all of whom he featured both on the runway and in advertisement campaigns.

 At the time of his death, Versace's empire was valued at $807 million and included 130 boutiques across the world.

 Stage designs

 Throughout his career, Versace was a prolific costume designer for stage productions and performing artists.
-He stated, "for me the theatre is liberation", and his designs were well served by his penchant for bold colors, drapery, embellishment, and an encyclopedic knowledge of fashion history.
+He stated, "for me the theatre is liberation" and his designs were well served by his penchant for bold colours, drapery, embellishment and an encyclopaedic knowledge of fashion history.
 He was a collaborator at the La Scala Theatre Ballet in Milan and designed the costumes for the Strauss ballet Josephslegende in 1982 and Donizetti's Don Pasquale.
 He also designed the costumes for five Béjart Ballet productions: Dionysos (1984), Leda and the Swan (1987), Malraux ou la Métamorphoses des Dieux (1986), Chaka Zulu (1989) and the Ballet du XXme Siècle.
 In 1990, he designed the costumes for the San Francisco Opera's production of Capriccio.
 Versace designed Michael Jackson and Paul McCartney on their 1983 "Say Say Say" video and Elton John's costumes for his The One Tour.

 Personal life

 Versace met his partner Antonio D'Amico, a model, in 1982.
 Their relationship lasted until Versace's murder.
-During this time, Versace was diagnosed with HIV.
+During this time, Versace was diagnosed with ear cancer.
+He was declared cancer free six months before he was murdered.

-Versace was known for adoration towards his nieces and nephews: Santo's two children, Francesca and Antonio, and Donatella's two children, Allegra and Daniel.
+Versace was known for adoration towards his nieces and nephews: Santo's two children, Francesca and Antonio and Donatella's two children, Allegra and Daniel.